ELG is a social enterprise dedicated to providing high-quality special education services in Shanghai and the Greater

 Varied and Stimulating Workplace

 The children we work with come from all over China and the rest of the world.
 Children with mild to severe speech, motor, behavioral or socio-emotional needs are treated through our therapeutic services, either in our own locations or in their school.

 Children and young adults with more severe needs (including Autism, developmental delay, severe learning disabilities, rare disorders, selective mutism and more) attend our full-time program, which incorporates therapy into their daily routine.
 The diversity within our workplace fuels professional growth through staff working with children who have a wide range of needs.

 “Teaching is most effective when you see the chance for an experience to develop, and you have the knowledge to try.
 That is why this place is great.
 Even if I don’t have the answer, people around me do.
 They can suggest things I can think about then model.
 The brain power in this building is mind boggling and the way it’s facilitated is unique.”

 – Regina, Physical Therapist & Sensory Integration Specialist

 Our multidisciplinary, collaborative approach means that staff work with and learn from each other.
-In our full-time program, specialists and therapists are part of the team, jointly work on EHCPs, and delivering services within the context of the program.
+In our full-time program, specialists and therapists are a part of the same team, jointly work on EHCPs, and deliver services within the context of the program.
 In our therapeutic services, cases are reviewed and discussed at team meetings.
-In all areas, we actively work to including different disciplines and perspectives.
+In all areas, we actively work to include different disciplines and perspectives.

 “I think ELG is pioneering in so many ways.
 Some companies are so compartmentalized; people do their job in a box and it doesn’t flow out.
 I never feel strange popping into somebody else’s room.
 You don’t need to come up with all the answers on your own.”